tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 * Ensure that the victim receives the correct medical attention and that any residual hazard is safely removed if necessary and as appropriate;
 * Ensure that an investigation is undertaken to prevent the accident recurring;
 * Ensure the incident is reported to the correct authority as required.
-* ARK Co-Living Ltd is responsible for investigating the accident/dangerous occurrence and completing the appropriate documentation.
+* GOP Co-Living Ltd is responsible for investigating the accident/dangerous occurrence and completing the appropriate documentation.
 Details of all reportable accidents and injuries must be kept for at least three (3) years and record the following:
 * Date and time of the accident or dangerous occurrence;
 * Full name and occupation of the victim/s, with details of the nature of the injuries or other related condition suffered;
 * Where the accident/dangerous occurrence happened;